MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/caac-known-issues.md

 ## Files encrypted with sensitivity labels

-For tenants that enable coauthoring for files encrypted with sensitivity labels, a session policy to block file upload\download that relies on label filters or file content will operate based on the **Always apply the selected action even if data cannot be scanned** policy setting.
+For tenants that enable coauthoring for files encrypted with sensitivity labels, a session policy to block file upload/download that relies on label filters or file content will operate based on the **Always apply the selected action even if data cannot be scanned** policy setting.

 For example, assume that a session policy is configured to prevent downloading files that contain credit card numbers and is set to **Always apply the selected action even if data cannot be scanned**.
 Any file with an encrypted sensitivity label is blocked from downloading, regardless of its content.